-10. With the exception of fixed and reasonably determinable payments such as those emanating from workers' compensation tabular indemnity reserves and long-term disability claims, property and casualty loss reserves shall not be discounted.
-No loss adjustment expense reserves shall be discounted.

-11. Tabular reserves are indemnity reserves that are calculated using discounts determined with reference to actuarial tables which incorporate interest and contingencies such as mortality, remarriage, inflation, or recovery from disability applied to a reasonably determinable payment stream.
-Tabular reserves shall not include medical loss reserves or loss adjustment expense reserves.

-12. Due to several instances in which states have prescribed or permitted practices to allow discounting on a non-tabular basis, recommended guidelines for discounting non-tabular unpaid loss and LAE are provided within Exhibit A. If a state has a prescribed or permitted practice allowing the use of discounts, or if discounting is utilized in accordance with this SSAP, financial statement disclosures are required in accordance with paragraphs 13-16.

-13. In accordance with SSAP No. 3-Accounting Changes and Corrections of Errors (SSAP No. 3), a change in the discount rate used in discounting loss reserves shall be accounted for as a change in estimate.
-SSAP No. 3 requires changes in estimates to be included in the statement of income in the period the change becomes known.

-14. The financial statements shall disclose whether or not any of the liabilities for unpaid losses or unpaid loss adjustment expenses are discounted, including liabilities for workers' compensation.
-The following disclosures, for each line of business, shall be made separately:
+- 10. With the exception of fixed and reasonably determinable payments such as those emanating from workers' compensation tabular indemnity reserves and long-term disability claims, property and casualty loss reserves shall not be discounted.
+No loss adjustment expense reserves shall be discounted. - 11.
+Tabular reserves are indemnity reserves that are calculated using discounts determined with reference to actuarial tables which incorporate interest and contingencies such as mortality, remarriage, inflation, or recovery from disability applied to a reasonably determinable payment stream.
+Tabular reserves shall not include medical loss reserves or loss adjustment expense reserves. - 12.
+Due to several instances in which states have prescribed or permitted practices to allow discounting on a non-tabular basis, recommended guidelines for discounting non-tabular unpaid loss and LAE are provided within Exhibit A. If a state has a prescribed or permitted practice allowing the use of discounts, or if discounting is utilized in accordance with this SSAP, financial statement disclosures are required in accordance with paragraphs 13-16. - 13.
+In accordance with SSAP No. 3-Accounting Changes and Corrections of Errors (SSAP No. 3), a change in the discount rate used in discounting loss reserves shall be accounted for as a change in estimate.
+SSAP No. 3 requires changes in estimates to be included in the statement of income in the period the change becomes known. - 14.
+The financial statements shall disclose whether or not any of the liabilities for unpaid losses or unpaid loss adjustment expenses are discounted, including liabilities for workers' compensation.
+The following disclosures, for each line of business, shall be made separately: - a.

-- a.
 Table(s) used; - b.
 Rate(s) used; - c.
 The amount of discounted liability reported in the financial statement; and - d.
-The amount of tabular discount, by the line of business and reserve category (i.e., case and Incurred But Not Reported (IBNR)).
+The amount of tabular discount, by the line of business and reserve category (i.e., case and Incurred But Not Reported (IBNR)): - e.
+The amount of interest accretion recognized in the statement of income; and - f.
+The line item(s) in the statement of income in which the interest accretion is classified.

-15. If the rate(s) used to discount prior accident years' liabilities have changed from the previous financial statement or if there have been changes in other key discount assumptions such as payout patterns, the financial statements shall disclose:

-a.
-Amount of discounted current liabilities at current rate(s) and assumption(s) (exclude the current accident year);
+- 15. If the rate(s) used to discount prior accident years' liabilities have changed from the previous financial statement or if there have been changes in other key discount assumptions such as payout patterns, the financial statements shall disclose: - a.
+Amount of discounted current liabilities at current rate(s) and assumption(s) (exclude the current accident year); - b.

-- b.
 Amount of discounted current liabilities at previous rate(s) and assumption(s) (exclude the current accident year); - c.
 Change in discounted liability due to change in interest rate(s) and assumption(s); and - d.
 Amount of non-tabular discount, by line of business and reserve category (i.e., case, defense and cost containment, adjusting and other). - 16.
 Refer to the Preamble for further discussion regarding disclosure requirements.